finalized

 Lemma 1 Existence of Idempotent Powers

 In a finite semigroup, for any element \(x\), there exists a positive integer \(m\) such that \(x^m\) is an idempotent.
 This idempotent power is unique.
-The existence is a consequence of the fact that in a finite semigroup, the sequence of powers of an element \(x, x^2, x^3, \dots \) must eventually repeat.
-From a repeating sequence, an idempotent can be constructed.

 Proof

 Since the semigroup \(S\) is finite, for any \(x \in S\), the set of its powers \(\{ x^1, x^2, x^3, \dots \} \) must also be finite.
-By the pigeonhole principle, there must exist distinct positive integers \(m, n\) such that \(x^m = x^n\).
-Let’s assume \(m {\lt} n\).
-Then we can write \(x^m = x^m x^{n-m}\).
-This shows that powers of \(x\) eventually enter a cycle.
-From this cyclic part, we can extract a power \(k\) such that \(x^k\) is idempotent.
-The proof of uniqueness follows by showing that if \(x^a\) and \(x^b\) are both idempotents, then \(x^a = x^b\).
+By the pigeonhole principle, there must exist distinct positive integers \(m, n\) with \(m {\lt} n\) such that \(x^m = x^n\).
+This gives us \(x^m = x^m \cdot x^{n-m}\), showing that powers of \(x\) eventually enter a cycle of length \(\ell = n - m\) after an initial “tail” of length \(m\).

 Lemma 2 Sandwich Property in Finite Monoids